rackerlabs/support-how-to/content/how-to/rackspace-email/edit-blocklists-per-domain/index.md

 1. Select **Domains**.
 2. In the **Spam Settings** section, click **Blocklists**.
-3. If you have multiple domains, you may be prompted to select a domain name.
+3. If you have multiple domains, you can select a domain name.
-    Or, to change domains at any time, click the dropdown arrow next to the domain name.
+    Or, to change domains at any time, click the drop-down arrow next to the domain name.
-4. To add a domain name or email address to the Blocklist, fill the **Enter a domain or email address** box, and click **Add**.
+4. To add a domain name or email address to the Blocklist, fill the **Enter a domain or email address** box and click **Add**.

     **Note**: If you have multiple domains or email addresses to block, use the bulk import option to upload a **.csv** or **.txt** file containing the information.
-5. To remove a domain or email address, click the name in the list, and then click **Remove**.
+5. To remove a domain or email address, click the name in the list and click **Remove**.
 To remove all domains or email addresses listed in the window, click **Clear All**.
 6. To add an IP address to the Blocklist, fill the **Enter an IP address (or